Sprite Remix

 Sprite Remix was a line of "remixed" colorless caffeine-free sodas and drink-flavoring packets made by The Coca-Cola Company.
 Although based on Sprite, this lineup of 3 flavors each had a different flavor from the original.
-It was discontinued in 2005 in the United States.
+It was discontinued in early 2006 in the United States.
 In the spring of 2015, the Tropical Sprite Remix flavor was reintroduced under the name Sprite Tropical and renamed Sprite Tropical Mix a year later.

 Flavors

 There were three flavors introduced in different years.